SEO in 2017: It isn’t just about keywords and backlinks

 You need to be 100% active on Facebook, there is no way around it.
 People often ask questions or leave comments on a business Facebook page, and if you don’t respond quickly, you look bad.
 You need to be posting at least once a week if not more, and it should be good content, not just ‘Happy Friday!’.
 A good example of ‘good’ content would be a link to your latest blog post.
 Try not to post links directly to products on your site that often, as Facebook can tell pages that are sales pages vs content pages, and will always show content pages more frequently on people’s walls.
 Remember, not everything you post will be seen by everyone who ‘likes’ your page.
 Facebook also has an excellent advertising platform, but that is a topic for another day.

 Twitter is also a necessary evil, and that is a daily thing.
-Luckily here you CAN say ‘Happy Friday’ here as short posts are what Twitter is all about.
+Luckily here you CAN just say ‘Happy Friday’ as short posts are what Twitter is all about.
+They are increasing their character count soon though, so you’ll have to get a little more creative!

 Both Pinterest and Instagram are extremely useful if you are selling bath and body products, fashion, jewelry, or anything that has a visual factor to it.
 You should be as active there as possible, as a simple photo of your product can reach thousands of people easily.
 What doesn’t work well on Pinterest or Instagram?
 Products like pool supplies, motors, office supplies, tools, etc. No one wants to see giant photos of that kind of stuff!